ivarejao/vibdata/docs/datasets/MFPT.md

 - All data files are in Matlab double-precision (*.mat) format.
 The data structure holds the load, shaft rate, sample rate and a vector data.

-- Rotation: 25 Hz
+- Rotation Frequency: 25 Hz

 - Classes: Normal, Inner Race and Outer Race

 - Domain: Time

-- Sample rate: 48828 samples per second and 97656 samples per second
+- Sample Rate: 48828 and 97656 samples per second

 ## Summary